deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel_Mountain/Steel_Mountain.md

 To enumerate this machine, we will use a powershell script called [PowerUp](https://github.com/PowerShellMafia/PowerSploit/blob/master/Privesc/PowerUp.ps1), It's purpose is to evaluate a Windows machine and determine any abnormalities - "_PowerUp aims to be a clearinghouse of common Windows privilege escalation_ _vectors that rely on misconfigurations."

-**Question**: "What is the root flag?"
+**Question 5**: "What is the root flag?"

-After downloading the PowerUp.ps1 privesc script we can upload the script to our windows machine and enumerate for privilege escalation vectors that rely on misconfigurations.
+After downloading the PowerUp.ps1 Privilege Escalation script we can upload the script to our windows machine and enumerate for privilege escalation vectors that rely on misconfigurations.

-To upload using meterpreter:
+To upload using meterpreter use the command:
 ```shell
 upload /path/to/file
 ```

 ![](images/20230913095258.png)

 After that we need to run the script using powershell.
-To use powershell in meterpreter:
+To use powershell in meterpreter Run the following commands:

 ```shell
 load powershell
 powershell_shell
 ```

 ![](images/20230913095618.png)
  We can then navigate to where we uploaded the script and execute it:
 ```powershell